fzhao888/Tech-Blog/README.md

 ## Usage

 To use this tech blog, please visit  https://frank-tech-blog-045fc2396261.herokuapp.com/ .
-If you haven't created an account, please sign up for one, then login!
+If you haven't created an account, please sign up for one, then login to post and comment!

 ### Screenshot of Sample Landing Page: